 Best Podcasts For Kids

-If you’re anything like the ellaslist team, you’re often to be found reaching for your earbuds and plugging into a podcast when you’re doing chores, running errands or going for a walk.
+If you’re anything like the ellaslist team, you’re often to be found reaching for your headphones and plugging into a podcast when you’re doing chores, running errands or going for a walk.
 The popularity of podcasts has grown exponentially over the past few years—with topics ranging from true crime and sport to health, parenting and everything in between.

-Luckily, in the same way that they add a little something to your day, there’s also a tonne of children’s podcasts out there that aim to inspire, educate or entertain your little ones.
+Luckily, in the same way that podcasts add a little something to your day, there’s also a tonne of children’s podcasts out there that aim to inspire, educate or entertain your little ones.
 Here are our top picks for podcasts that children will love.

 This Kid Life by Sydney Opera House